software-mansion/radon-ide/packages/docs/docs/installation.md

 If you wish to build the extension from source in order to make modifications, head to the [development](./development.md) instructions instead.

-## 1. Download VSIX file from releases page
+## -sec-num- Download VSIX file from releases page

 Navigate to the [releases page on GitHub](https://github.com/software-mansion/react-native-ide/releases) and select the most recent release.
 From the "Assets" section, download the `.vsix` file:

 <img width="825" alt="download-vsix" src="/img/docs/download_vsix.png"/>

-## 2. Install VSIX in VS Code (for Cursor see next step)
+## -sec-num- Install VSIX in VS Code (for Cursor see next step)

 Open VS Code to install the downloaded extension package.
 You can [follow this official vscode guide on installing VSIX extension](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) to see all the possible ways how this can be handled, or navigate to extension panel and click **_Install from VSIX_** option that's placed under **···** button in the top right corner, then select the downloaded file.